aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/files-and-storage/get-files-list/_index.md

     {
       "Name": "Value",
       "Description": [
-        "Files and folders contained by folder StorageFile."
+        "Files and folders contained by the specified StorageFile."
       ],
       "Nullable": true,
       "ReadOnly": false,